| |

 UN.
 Europeans have been reminded that in matters of top priority, the

 US is willing to act on its own, bypassing the UN.
+Perhaps both sides should not have entertained their illusions before

 the Iraq crisis.
 In its wake, the evaluation of relations will not be